littlefs-project/littlefs/DESIGN.md

 ```

 The additional pointers allow us to navigate the data-structure on disk
-much more efficiently than in a single linked-list.
+much more efficiently than in a singly linked-list.

-Taking exhibit C for example, here is the path from data block 5 to data
+Taking [Exhibit C](exhibit_c) for example, here is the path from data block 5 to data
 block 1.
 You can see how data block 3 was completely skipped:
 ```
 .--------.  .--------.  .--------.  .--------.  .--------.  .--------.